Characterisation of homotopy ribbon discs: Examples

 \begin{proof} As described above, there is a slice disc corresponding to $P_1$.
 For $n=-1,-2$, the other derivative curve, representing $3a+b$ and $3a+2b$ respectively, is also unknotted.
 In these cases there is therefore also a slice disc corresponding to the lagrangian $P_2$, and so by Theorem~\ref{thm:Intro} we have precisely two distinct~$G$-homotopy ribbon discs as claimed.

-For $n \in \{-5,-4,1,2\}$, we drew the derivative curves $J_n$ on $F$ for~$3a-nb \in H_1(F;\Z)$, and used a computer\footnote{We used SnapPy to obtain the PD code of the $J_n$, Sage to deduce Seifert matrices, and Mathematica to deduce that the Levine-Tristram signature is non-positive for $J_1,J_2$ and non-negative for $J_{-4},J_{-5}$.} to show that $\rho^0(J_n)$, the integral over $S^1$ of the Levine-Tristram signature function~$\sigma_{J_n}(\omega)$, is nonzero.
+For $n \in \{-5,-4,1,2\}$, we drew the derivative curves $J_n$ on $F$ for~$3a-nb \in H_1(F;\Z)$, and used a computer\footnote{We used SnapPy to obtain the PD code of the $J_n$, Sage to deduce Seifert matrices, and Mathematica to deduce that the integral of the Levine-Tristram signature is negative for $J_1,J_2$ and positive for $J_{-4},J_{-5}$.} to show that $\rho^0(J_n)$, the integral over $S^1$ of the Levine-Tristram signature function~$\sigma_{J_n}(\omega)$, is nonzero.
 Thus by~\cite[Theorem 4.2]{CochranHarveyLeidyDerivative}, as explained in the proof of Theorem~\ref{thm:Kn}, there can be no slice disc corresponding to the lagrangian $P_2$.
 It follows from Theorem~\ref{thm:Intro} that there is a unique~$G$-homotopy ribbon disc for $K_n$ with $n \in \{-5,-4,1,2\}$. \end{proof}

 As mentioned in the introduction, we conjecture that for each $n$ with $n>0$ or $n< -3$, there is a unique~$G$-homotopy ribbon disc for $K_n$.
 We have been unable to establish the required lower bounds on the absolute value of the integral of the signatures for the derivative curves corresponding to the lagrangian~$P_2$.
 It is encouraging that for the examples we checked with a computer, our conjecture holds.
 For larger absolute values of $n$, the derivatives become more complicated, so it seems doubtful that their signatures become trivial.